-Right now might be the best time to find a small business loan since the 2008 subprime mortgage crisis.
+Right now could easily be the best time to find a small business loan since the subprime mortgage crisis plagued our country just a decade ago.
 The improved economic conditions and a big increase in competition mean lenders are willing to slash their rates for good prospects.

 Featured Small Business Loan Companies:

 Unfortunately, that doesn’t mean it’s easy to obtain a small business loan from traditional banks.
 You should still try — you’ll usually receive a lower interest rate if you can qualify.
 But if you’re like the majority of small businesses, you may come up empty.

-The good news is that a number of online lenders are giving banks a run for their money (and clients) by working directly with small business owners.
-In many cases, they make the lending process more convenient, with quicker turnaround, more transparent terms, and more flexible lending criteria.
-But be aware that you’ll likely be getting a higher APR.
+Fortunately, a number of online lenders are giving banks a run for their money (and clients) by working directly with small business owners.
+In many cases, online banks make the lending process more convenient, with quicker turnaround, more transparent terms, and more flexible lending criteria.
+However, be aware that you’ll likely be getting a higher APR if you choose one of these lenders.

 The Simple Dollar’s Top Picks for the Best Small Business Loans of 2018